jkulesza/Civ_V_Map_Plotter/test/README.md

 - OSX Shift-Command-4, Spacebar (a window capture of Civ V running full screen, which adds a titlebar and shadow effect

-The test cases are described as follows:
+The test case targets are described as follows:

 - test_01 - test diagnostic PNG output on     duel-sized map made with Shift-Cmd-3 capture
 - test_02 - test diagnostic PNG output on     tiny-sized map made with Shift-Cmd-3 capture